 Step 3.
 Pass the National SLP Exam and Consider Earning the CCC-SLP Credential

 Once you’ve completed your clinical fellowship, you’ll need to begin preparing for the American Speech-Language-Pathology Association’s National Speech Language Pathology Examination.
 You’ll need to pass the exam with a score of 162 or higher in order to become licensed.
+You’ll register for the exam (Praxis exam 5331) directly through Praxis.

 - Allentown